miahanhnguyen/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi.md

 | 92             | 9                   |

 **6. What is the number and percentage of customer plans after their initial free trial?**
-- Filter out the customer plans followed by a trial
+- Filter out the customer plans followed by a trial using self-join
 - Calculate the total number of customer from this filter table and percentage of each plan of this filter table
 ````sql
     WITH plan_filter AS (